 With modern day technology at everyone’s fingertips, libraries have had to rethink their original use as a community beacon for reading, learning and research.
 Instead, libraries are transitioning into a central hub for connection within a community.
-Newburgh Chandler Public Library, originally designed by Hafer in the early 1980s, knew it was time to update their library for today’s users.
+Newburgh Chandler Public Library knew it was time to update Chandler Library - originally designed by Hafer in the early 1980s - for today’s users.

-Located within a large neighborhood, it was also important to create a safer connection to the library and surrounding homes.
-Woods were cleared and walking paths with lighting were created making the space more open as well as provide an area for outdoor activities and events.
-In addition, the renovation includes improvements to the HVAC systems, insulation upgrades, and needed site repair work.
+Located within a large neighborhood, it was important to create a safer connection between the library and surrounding homes, so the park was created.
+Woods were cleared and walking paths and lighting were added, making the space more open and providing an area for outdoor activities and events.

 Chandler Library is now truly a library for the 21st century and patrons are returning again and again.